normanjaeckel/openslides-topicvoting/README.rst

 License and authors
 ===================

-This plugin is released under the MIT License, see LICENSE file.
-The authors of this plugin are mentioned in the AUTHORS file.
+This plugin is Free/Libre Open Source Software and distributed under the MIT License, see LICENSE file.
+The authors are mentioned in the AUTHORS file.

 Changelog